teseoch/CG-Spring-2022/Assignment_5/README.md

 To compute the per-vertex normals you should first compute the per-face normals, and then average them on the neighboring vertices.
 In other words, the normal of the vertex of a mesh should be the average of the normals of the faces touching it.
 Remember to normalize the normals after averaging.

 This is the expected for flat shading

 ![](img/orthographic/flat_shading.png)

 This is the expected for vertex shading

 ![](img/orthographic/pv_shading.png)

 Ex.3: Object Transformation [20pt]
 ----------------------------------

-For this exercise and the next, all transformations **must** be done in the vertex shader.

-Add an option to rotate the object around the y-axis centered on its barycenter.
+Add an option to rotate the object around the y-axis centered on its barycenter, all transformations **must** be applied in the shaders.
 Produce 3 gif videos, one for each rendering type used above (i.e., wireframe, flat, and vertex).

 This is the expected animation for flat shading

 ![](img/orthographic/bunny.gif)